membrane/api-gateway/membrane-esb/cli/examples/router/validation/soap/README.txt

 To run this example you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.
 Let us assume it is in your PATH.

-As the URL of a WSDL is specified in soap-validation.proxies.xml , the ESB retrieves all corresponding schemas and tries to validate the message body using them.
+As the URL of a WSDL is specified in proxies.xml , the ESB retrieves all corresponding schemas and tries to validate the message body using them.